bright/new-www/_posts/2017-11-13-your-first-unit-tested-ethereum-smart-contract.md

 # My toolbox

 While writing this article I was using Parity 1.7.8-stable (Parity/v1.7.8-stable-d5fcf3b-20171025/x86_64-macos/rustc1.21.0) as a Ethereum client.
-You can find an installation guide on this site: [Parity - fast, light, and robust Ethereum client](https://github.com/paritytech/parity) or if you are on macOSX, please follow instructions described in the next paragraph.
+You can find an installation guide on this site: [Parity - fast, light, and robust Ethereum client](https://github.com/paritytech/parity) or if you are on macOSX or Debian based Linux, please follow instructions described in the next paragraphs.

-On the following site you can find Parity packages: `https://d1h4xl4cr1h0mo.cloudfront.net/`.
-Please keep in mind that if a new version of parity is released, then usually old packages are deleted.

-All the code that was generated during that post creation you can find here [smart-contract repo](https://github.com/bright/smart-contract)

 # Installing parity on macOSX